 What We Believe

 1. We are an unaffiliated Conservative Synagogue of “Two-Testament Judaism.” (see “Why ‘Conservative?'” for more information.)
-We use the term, “Two-Testament” more often than “Messianic” because the word “Messianic” can have extremist or apocalyptic connotations we wish to avoid: they do not apply to, nor define us in any way.
+We use the term, “Two-Testament” more often than “Messianic” because the word “Messianic” has in many places in the Israeli and Jewish worlds extremist, personality-cultic, or apocalyptic connotations we wish to avoid.

 2. We have a primary geographical focus: New York City – Manhattan – the capital of the Jewish world outside Israel.
 We welcome visitors and Members from anywhere, and we have a particularly vibrant connection to Jerusalem, Israel – in which our long-term plans involve planting an Israeli sister “Congregation Beth El.”
 We embrace faith in the One God as described in The Two Testaments of The Jewish Scriptures, according to those historically Jewish traditions affirmed as scripturally and spiritually valid through sound spiritual and scholastic processes.
 We believe accurate knowledge of Scripture, as well as faith, reason, and education – all mutually encourage healthy faith in “the One God, and The Messiah whom He has sent, which is eternal life.”
 (John 17:3)